Japandi TV Unit - Serenity & Functionality

 Frequently Asked Questions

-What TV height is ideal for a low TV cabinet?
+What is the ideal TV height for a low TV cabinet?

-A low Japandi TV cabinet typically stands 30-45 cm high.
-Combine this with a large TV (55-75 inches) that you optionally place on a swivel arm or wall mount above the cabinet, so that the viewing height remains comfortable.
+A low Japandi TV cabinet is typically 30-45 cm high.
+Combine this with a large TV (55-75 inches) that you can optionally place on a swivel arm or wall mount above the cabinet, so the viewing height remains comfortable.

 Which type of wood best suits Japandi?